How come everyone else in the company isn’t as excited as you are?

 A workshop will set the tone for what’s to come, and ultimately lead to your company to changing the way it communicates forever.

 This is when you have to turn your words into works, and as you can imagine, this is when a lot of companies let themselves down.

 When it comes to all things digital, we have to embrace progress over perfection if we want to be successful.
 We have to embrace the messy, embrace the process, and believe that the results will come...if we do the right things.

 To make a quick start, get your insourced marketing (and sales) team into a room together for a brainstorming session to generate ideas for articles and videos.

 Here are a few questions to start the discussion:

 Where are you getting the most push-back from clients right now?

-What are their biggest doubts worries and fear they bring up in the buying process?
+What are their biggest doubts, worries, and fears they bring up in the buying process?

-What do your buyers have to convince decision makers and leadership team of?
+What do your buyers have to convince decision-makers and the leadership team of?

 What do they ask you that they should know every single time?